SilvanaJ90/behacker_test/README.md

 ## Description of the Project

-**First step: Write a command interpreter to manage your AirBnB objects.**
+**First step: Write a command interpreter to manage your bh_profileAirBnB objects.**

-This is the first step towards building your first full web application: the **AirBnB clone.** This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
+The development of a tool to profile professional interests and create well-defined job roles and profiles is desired.

 Each task is linked and will help you to: